 - Attitude Seeds - Attitude Seeds review: reputation, seed selection, customer service, and more.

 - Bonza Seeds - Bonza Seed Bank review: seed selection, quality, customer service, and shop promotions.

-- Crop King Seeds - Crop King Seeds review: seed selection and quality, customer service, special promotions, and free seeds.
+- Crop King Seeds - Crop King review: seed selection and quality, customer service, promotions & more!

 - Gorilla Seeds - Review of Gorilla Seeds' reputation, strain selection and quality, and special offers.

-- Ministry of Cannabis - Ministry of Cannabis review: the shop's reputation, selection of strains, promotions, free seeds, and more.
+- Ministry of Cannabis - 2019 review: the shop's reputation, strains, promotions, free seeds & more.

-- MSNL Seed Bank - MSNL Seed Bank review: its stellar reputation, seed quality and selection, special promotions, and free seeds.
+- MSNL Seed Bank - Its stellar reputation, seed quality and selection, promotions & free seeds.

-- Nirvana Seeds - Review of Nirvana Seed Bank's reputation, selection and seed quality, customer service, and special discounts.
+- Nirvana Seeds - Review of Nirvana shop's reputation, selection and seed quality & customer service.

-- Paradise Seeds - Review of Paradise Seeds including seed selection, quality, customers service, promo codes, free seeds, and more.
+- Paradise Seeds - 2019 Review including seed selection, quality, customers service, promo codes & more.

-- Seedsman - A review of Seedsman Seed Bank: its reputation, product quality and selection, special promotions, free seeds, and more.
+- Seedsman - Seedsman review: reputation, product quality and selection, promotions & more.